 The tennis betting action, much like the weather, also heats to a boil at the Australian Open.
 The event enjoys an elite status among sportsbooks, which is reflected in all kinds of specialty odds that complement the standard, non-Slam betting program.

-If you’re interested in putting a few bets down on the Australian Open, this page will teach you how to read the Aussie Open odds, which bets you can make, plus provide tips and tricks to improve your tennis betting.
+Here’s where to get a few bets down on the Australian Open, how to read Aussie Open odds, and which bets you can make.

 Best Online Sportsbooks for Australian Open odds

 See below for the best Maryland online sportsbooks to bet on the Aussie Open.
-Click on any links to claim your bonus and get started,
+Click on any links to claim your Maryland sports betting promo and get started.

 How to bet on the Aussie Open online